PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 `int main(void) {\n  int result = add(12, 12);\n  int result2 = add(12, 12);\n}\n\nint add(int a, int b) {\n  return a + b;\n}`

-(Most "text editors" (Microsoft Word) don't show you the newline symbol "\n", they just make a newline)
+Most "text editors" (Microsoft Word) don't show you the newline symbol `\n`, they just make a newline.

-So yeah, C makes us use a semicolon ";" so it can tell lines of code apart.
+So yeah, C makes us use a semicolon `;` so it can tell lines of code apart.

-Although when making a function we don't have to add a semicolon at the end
+Although for functions we don't have to add a semicolon at the end

 (example)
 ```c